What is a peak flow meter?

 How well your asthma management and treatment plan are working

-When to stop or add medication, as directed by your health care provider
+When to stop or add medicine, as directed by your healthcare provider

 What triggers asthma symptoms